bihealth/sodar-core-legacy/docs/source/dev_site_app.rst

 Site App Basics
 ===============

-Site apps are basically normal Django apps *not* hooked to SODAR projects.
-However, they provide a few nice features to be used in a SODAR-enabled Django
+Site apps are basically normal Django apps **not** intended to be used with a single SODAR project, such as site-level administrator apps.
+They provide certain features to be used in a SODAR-enabled Django site:
-site:

-- Rules for accessing app data (similar to project apps but without the need for being associated with a project)
+- Rules for accessing app data (similar to project apps but without the need for being associated with a project).
-- Dynamic inclusion into the site and default templates via plugins
+- Dynamic inclusion into the site and default templates via plugins.
-- The ability to show site-wide messages to users
+- The ability to show site-wide messages to users.

 Prerequisites